You may be surprised to discover, this blog has nothing to do with AI.

-Marketers, brands and publishers are trapped.
-With such forceful market pressure to grow quickly, demonstrate ROI on every marketing dollar, and generate maximum revenue from apps and websites while delivering impeccable user experience.
+Advertisers and publishers are trapped.
+With such forceful market pressure to grow quickly, demonstrate ROI on every digital advertising dollar, and generate maximum revenue from apps and websites while delivering impeccable user experience.
 They’re lured in by the promise of short-term business results.

 Promises that come from eager vendors caught up in the opaque amber of the digital marketing lumascape.
 Each offering magic solutions, powered by cutting-edge technology, fueled by MASSES of data.

 More often than not, technology is fed with data that no traceable consumer ever consented to share.
 Data that has been collected and obtained using dubious, untoward, or completely unknown methods.

 Data Abuse and Crooked Digital Advertising Practices, Exposed

 Over the last 18 months, high profile data scandals have hit the headlines.
 Some of the biggest household names in technology and business have been tarnished for the way they knowingly or unknowingly use black hat methods to obtain and use consumer data for marketing purposes.

 Then in summer 2019, Netflix, with its 154 million daily subscribers in 190 countries, released a prime-time documentary – “The Great Hack” – exposing the mass data abuse and rogue techniques that power the digital marketing industry.